MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ## Device security

 ### Endpoint Privilege Management support to manage elevation rules for child processes<!-- 15931887  -->
 With [Endpoint Privilege Management](../protect/epm-overview.md) (EPM) you can manage which files and processes are allowed to *Run as Administrator*.
 When a process is elevated to run in the administrative context, any child processes it creates inherit that administrative context.

 Soon, EPM will support options that let you control the run context of those child processes.
-You’ll be able to allow a child process to always run elevated, run elevated only if a rule exists for the child process, or never run elevated (always run as a standard user).
+You’ll be able to allow a child process to always run as elevated, run as elevated only if a rule exists for the child process, or never run as elevated (always run as a standard user).

 ### Tamper protection support for Windows on Azure Virtual Desktop<!--15135590  -->
 Intune will soon support use of Tamper protection for Windows on Azure Virtual Desktop multi- session.
-Support for Tamper protection requires onbarding to Microsoft Defender for Endpoint before the policy that enables Tamper protection is applied.
+Support for Tamper protection requires onboarding to Microsoft Defender for Endpoint before the policy that enables Tamper protection is applied.

 ### Microsoft Defender for Endpoint Settings Management enhancements<!-- 14743017, 15319901, 18713045, 18713050, 17757959, 17757967 -->